A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 where $L$ denotes the total number of layers in NodeFormer, and $d_u$ represents the degree of node $u$.
 Since this loss function only requires computations over edges, NodeFormer efficiently manages the complexity of edge regularization at $\mathcal{O}(|\mathcal E|)$, maintaining the overall model complexity as $\mathcal{O}(|\mathcal V| + |\mathcal E|)$.

 Exphormer~\cite{shirzad2023exphormer} incorporates a sparse attention mechanism to achieve linear complexity.
 In essence, this sparse attention mechanism combines the adjacency matrix, expander graph, and virtual node.
-An expander node randomly connects nodes and ensure that each node maintains an equal degree, resulting in the expander possessing a number of edges that is linear in relation to the nodes.
+An expander graph randomly connects nodes and ensure that each node maintains an equal degree, resulting in the expander possessing a number of edges that is linear in relation to the nodes.
 Despite its linear complexity, the expander graph preserves the spectral approximation of a complete graph.
 Moreover, Exphormer achieves competitive performance compared to dense attention.
+SP\_Exphormer~\cite{shirzad2024even} further pushes this direction by exploring more aggressive sparsification of graph attention.
+Similarly, ANS-GT~\cite{zhang2022hierarchical} samples subgraphs with different strategies and employs graph coarsening to reduce the computational complexity.

 An alternative approach avoids feeding the entire graph into the Transformer.
 NAGphormer~\cite{NAGphormer} transforms the $k$-hop neighborhood $\mathcal{N}^{k}(v)$ into a neighborhood embedding $\mathbf{x}^k_v$ using an aggregation operator $\phi$.
 This aggregated embedding is then treated as a token within the Transformer, enabling the model to learn the embedding of node $v$.
 By aggregating neighboring nodes before processing by Transformer, NAGphormer circumvents the need to input a large number of nodes into the Transformer.
 Moreover, NAGphormer+~\cite{NAGphormer+} enhances the feature of $\mathbf{x}^k_v$ by randomly masking a portion of neighbors to achieve better performance.
 In addition, VCR-Graphormer~\cite{fu2024vcrgraphormer} then employs random walk to rewire the graph by virtual nodes.
 By maintaining a graph with virtual nodes, VCR-Graphormer controls its complexity, keeping it linear with respect to the number of nodes while still capturing long-range dependencies.